Smooth Sailing for Liquid Finisher

 “Painting and refinishing is a tedious process that can take weeks to complete if it’s not done well,” owner of Parker Marine, Dick Parker says.
 “There are intervals of sanding, spraying and re-sanding with different grains in order to get the finish perfect.
 It can get very labor intensive.”

-Always looking for a better way to do things, Parker turned to his contacts at Nordson Corp. in nearby Amherst, Ohio, for a different painting solution, since the manufacturer has been a pioneer in the spraying of waterborne and solvent-based paints with its spraying technology.
+Always looking for a better way to do things, Parker turned to his contacts at Nordson Corporation, Industrial Coating Systems in nearby Amherst, Ohio, for a different painting solution, since the manufacturer has been a pioneer in the spraying of waterborne and solvent-based paints with its spraying technology.

 Nordson recommended its line of manual liquid spray guns, the Trilogy non-electrostatic guns.
 The guns incorporated the company’s latest in design technology, offering enhanced spray quality, the durability to withstand harsh manufacturing environments and ease of handling and maintenance.
 In addition, the guns are available in several configurations to accommodate jobs of all types and sizes.